jeffreysorgen/golf-club-sensors/activity.md

 #
 #
 ## Finding a simple BLE solution
-### We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.
+#### We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.

 ### nRF Connect
 - nRF Connect is good for testing and connecting.
 I don't know yet how it dovetails into specific app development, but using nRF Connect seems to be the right phone app to use for this.
 - In my case, I would set up my Arduino as the server, and the nRF Connect as the client.
-Because the server sends out information and the client receives it.
+Because the server/sensor sends out information and the client receives it.

 ### Try again:
-- Go back to _golf-swing-acc_ and copy it as _new-test-imu-ble-combo_
+- Go back to _golf-swing-acc_ and copy it as _new-test-imu-ble-combo_ (done)
 - **Go through example sketches to find simplest one to integrate BLE and my IMU code so far**
 - Communicate with smartphone by adding BLE functionality, line by line
 - Repeatedly upload sketch to device looking for errors and functionality (DO THIS with a different example)

 #### Examples:
 - Go through all the _ArduinoBLE_ sketches **in the Examples folder in the IDE**
 - Also use the [**Arduino guide for NANO33BLESense**](https://www.arduino.cc/en/Guide/NANO33BLESense) for reference